 Can I lose money on Premium Bonds?

-You cannot lose your capital - NS&I guarantees to return your full investment on demand.
-However, you can lose purchasing power.
-If inflation runs at 5% and your prizes average 3.8%, you are losing 1.2% in real terms each year.
-Your money is safe in nominal terms but shrinking in real terms.
+You cannot lose capital - NS&I guarantees to return your full investment on demand.
+You can lose purchasing power: if inflation runs at 5% and your prizes average 3.8%, you are losing 1.2% in real terms each year.

 Should I buy individual gilts or a gilt fund?

-If you have a specific date when you need the money, buy individual gilts that mature on or near that date.
-You will know exactly what you get back.
-If you want general bond exposure as part of a diversified portfolio and do not have a specific maturity target, a gilt fund is simpler and requires less management.
+If you have a specific date when you need the money, buy individual gilts maturing then.
+If you want general bond exposure with no specific maturity target, a gilt fund is simpler.

 How do I find gilt yields and prices?

 The Debt Management Office publishes daily gilt prices and yields at dmo.gov.uk.
-Your broker will also show live prices during market hours.
-The Bank of England publishes yield curve data that shows yields across all maturities, which is useful for understanding the broader interest rate environment.
+Your broker shows live prices during market hours.
+The Bank of England publishes yield curve data across all maturities.

 Further Reading: